Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-Later on it was observed 3$d$-to-4$s$-by-2$p$ highway to high-$T_c$ superconductivity~\cite{MishIndPen:02} and it was concluded that cuprate superconductivity is the new face of the ancestral $s$-$d$ exchange interaction~\cite{MishIndPen:03}.
-What does the apex oxygen do -- it decreases $\epsilon_s$ due to hybridization of the Cu4$s$ with apex O2$p_z$ orbitals.
-Why is the critical temperature of double and triple CuO$_2$ planes higher -- because the hybridization of adjacent Cu4$s$ ions decrease $\epsilon_s$, i.e. the energy difference between Cu4$s$ and Cu3$d_{x^2-y^2}$ levels.
-This observation can lead even to a prediction: we can increase $T_c$ if in a metastable structure an apex ligand can decrease $\epsilon_s$ by a strong hybridization.
-Let us emphasize that the parameter $\left<\chi^2\right>$ describes the averaged along the Fermi contour probability one electron to be simultaneously Cu4$s$ and Cu3$d_{x^2-y^2}$.
-This hybridization parameter determines $T_c$ and this is the strongest argument that Cu4$s$--Cu3$d_{x^2-y^2}$ Kondo exchange interaction is the pairing mechanism.
+Later, it was observed that the 3$d$-to-4$s$-by-2$p$ is the most likely route to high-$T_c$ superconductivity~\cite{MishIndPen:02} and it was concluded that cuprate superconductivity is the new face of the ancestral $s$-$d$ exchange interaction~\cite{MishIndPen:03}.
+In this respect, the apex oxygen decreases $\epsilon_s$ due to hybridization of the Cu4$s$ with the apex O2$p_z$ orbitals.
+On the other hand, the critical temperature of double and triple CuO$_2$ planes is higher due to the hybridization of adjacent Cu4$s$ ions that decrease $\epsilon_s$, i.e. the energy difference between Cu4$s$ and Cu3$d_{x^2-y^2}$ levels.
+This observation can even lead to the prediction: \textit{we can increase $T_c$ if in a metastable structure of an apex ligand can decrease $\epsilon_s$ by a strong hybridization.} Let us emphasize that the parameter $\left<\chi^2\right>$ describes the averaged along the Fermi contour probability for one electron to be simultaneously in the Cu4$s$ and the Cu3$d_{x^2-y^2}$ states.
+This hybridization parameter determines $T_c$ and this is the strongest argument that the Cu4$s$--Cu3$d_{x^2-y^2}$ Kondo exchange interaction is the \textit{right} pairing mechanism.

-What we observe in the present study is the almost linear dependence between the dimensionless coupling constant $\lambda$ of the Kondo interaction and the $t^\prime/t$ parameter determining the shape of the Fermi contour depicted in \Fref{Fig:tpt-lambda_}.
-In such a way the linear dependence between between $\ln T_c$ and $1/\lambda$ represented in \Fref{Fig:lmbTc_} is a demonstration of applicability of non-retarded BCS scheme for cuprate superconductivity.
-Which is actually not unexpected since $T_c$ is much smaller than band width and $\exp(-1/\lambda)\ll1$.